This post offers an introduction to planning a spiritual retreat.

 What if I get bored, or scared, or I can’t stand myself?

 All these things have happened to me at one point or another on a retreat.
 It all comes back to listening inside to what you really need.
 Maybe you came up with an idea for a spiritual retreat that wasn’t feasible for where you are right now.
-Maybe you need some professional help to process a big issue in your life.
-Maybe you are just tired, and a nap is the exact thing you need.
-Or maybe you need to break up the retreat into sections and go interact with other people in between.
+Perhaps you need professional help to address a significant issue in your life.
+Maybe you are just tired, and a nap is exactly what you need.
+Or perhaps you need to break the retreat into sections and interact with others in between.

-I have done quite a few retreats where I scheduled self-care to break it up, like a massage, a meal out with a friend, a sauna at a spa, a counseling session over the phone, or time to browse in a bookstore.
-It’s fine to break up a retreat into manageable pieces, and you don’t lose for doing so.
-Solo retreats can be intense, especially if the topic you are dealing with is big.
+I have done quite a few retreats where I scheduled self-care to break it up, like a massage, a meal out with a friend, a spa session, a counseling session over the phone, or time to browse in a bookstore.
+It’s fine to break up a retreat into manageable pieces, and you don’t lose out by doing so.
+Solo retreats can be intense, especially if the topic you are dealing with is significant.
 So, be kind to yourself, listen to what you need, and adjust your expectations as you go along.

 And pace yourself.
-Start with a couple of solo retreats, working up in time, before jumping into a silent retreat, or a longer retreat.
+Start with a couple of solo retreats, building up over time, before moving on to a silent or longer retreat.
 Many retreatants who do silent or longer retreats schedule regular check-ins with a spiritual director to stay on track with their intention.

 Location

 There are many retreat centers run by religious communities, from monasteries to family church camps that have space for retreatants.
 They often offer communal meals and professional spiritual direction as a service to retreatants, and sometimes other services such as massage.
-Another option is taking a retreat at a bed and breakfast.
-You can request to have your breakfast in your room or choose to interact with others at the table.
+Another option is taking a retreat at a bed-and-breakfast.
+You can request breakfast in your room or choose to interact with others at the table.
 Airbnbs are another option, as are hotels, camping, renting an RV, or the driving retreat I mentioned above.

 Here is an incomplete list of some nearby retreat centers I’ve tried: